metamn/react/content/blog/on-design-sytems/index.md

 From the analysis [IBM's Carbon](https://www.carbondesignsystem.com/) turned out the most complete, offering the following features:

-- Impecable UX of the documentation site.
+- Impeccable UX of the documentation site.
 - Integrated: All docs (API, Guide) integrated into a single application.
 - Generated: Entries generated from JSDoc, MDX, tests instead of written separately.
-- Searcheable.
+- Searchable.
-- Props throughfully explained.
+- Props clearly explained.
 - Every prop comes with its own example.
 - Live editor for examples.